 About

-The film follows the human–machine arrangements behind these infrastructures: link-spreading micro-labor, domain operators running large clusters of sites, ad-tech intermediaries, and algorithmic systems that amplify reach.
-Developed through long-term research on Bulgarian-language disinformation, the project combines CGI animation with synthetic voices and machine-learning assisted analysis as both method and material.
-Spray and Pray renders an opaque economy of influence perceptible — tracing how agency and responsibility circulate within automated systems.
+It follows the human–machine arrangements behind these infrastructures: link-spreading micro-labor, domain operators managing large clusters of sites, ad-tech intermediaries, and algorithmic systems that amplify reach.
+Combining investigative research with speculative cinematic form, Spray and Pray renders an opaque economy of influence perceptible, tracing how agency and responsibility move through automated systems.

 Trailer